sinanuozdemir/large-language-models-and-chatgpt-in-three-weeks/README.md

 **BONUS NOTEBOOKS**

+- **[Fine-tuning embeddings]([./notebooks/BERT%20vs%20GPT%20for%20CLF.ipynb](https://colab.research.google.com/drive/1FOr9hgMEcTa8UJJSuKjoHpohVb-Qz-FJ?usp=sharing))**: In this notebook, I fine-tune an embedding model to compete with OpenAI's embeddings out of the box.

 - **[BERT vs ChatGPT](./notebooks/BERT%20vs%20GPT%20for%20CLF.ipynb)**: In this notebook, I fine-tune a BERT model for classification and showcase some metrics compared to ChatGPT.

 - **[LLM Embeddings](./notebooks/LLM%20Embeddings.ipynb)**: In this notebook, I look at the token embeddings of BERT and GPT2 to show how the masked/non-masked attention systems affect the embeddings based on their position in a document.